mikesmullin/task.md/README.md

 ## Overview
 `todo` is a human-friendly task management system using Markdown bullet lists as a **schemaless hierarchical database**.

-Version Three adds support for **multi-line tasks** with YAML-style syntax for long descriptions and notes.
-The CLI provides **SQL-like queries**, ordering, and safe file writes under a `## TODO` heading.

 ## Core Features
 - Tasks stored as Markdown bullets; all non-bullet content ignored.
 - Hierarchical tasks using **indentation for subtasks**.